levimaaia/emailler/README-smtp65.md

      - If the message was successfully sent, copy it to the `SENT` mailbox.
      - Remove the sent message from `OUTBOX`.
    - Iterate until all messages in `OUTBOX` have been sent, and copied to `SENT`.
 Rejected messages are left in `OUTBOX` where they may be edited and retransmitted.
+   - Issue `QUIT` command to SMTP server to disconnect.
+ - If `SMTP65.SYSTEM` was invoked from `EMAIL.SYSTEM`, load and run `EMAIL.SYSTEM`.
+Otherwise quit t o ProDOS.

 [Back to Main emai//er Docs](README-emailler.md#detailed-documentation-for-email-functions)